GearHost/Docs/API Getting Started.md

 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/APIkey.png"  />

 ----------
 **Make sure this key remains private!** APIs are triggered by POST and GET requests.
-This would be an example with cURL requests.
-You can view the API documentation under [api.gearhost.com](http://docs.gearhost.apiary.io/#)
+This would be an example using cURL requests.
+You can review more API documentation under [api.gearhost.com](http://docs.gearhost.apiary.io/#)

 ----------
 Get account information.